total value and means of the games offered

 March titles

-We lowered the intensity of quality, although that Metal Slug 3 was not negligible.
-The truth is that we are talking about the worst month in terms of work valuations.
-The average evaluation of the games in Metacritic is 66 points.
-The total value of the games for the month is 64.46 euros.
+A tremendous bomb that March had, with the adventure of Cloud and company to enjoy.
+However, the discordant note was put by the fact that the PS5 version was not playable, something that has changed recently.
+A VR game and another premiere such as Maquette’s puzzles round out a month more than beaten.
+The average valuation of the games in Metacritic is 76.25 points.
+The total value of the games for the month is 157.95 euros.

 April titles

-It does not especially trace the service in this month.
-The quality of the games is really low, with unknown Xbox One and 360 very old works.
-The average evaluation of the games in Metacritic is 67.75 points.
-The total value of the games for the month is 129.46 euros.
+Coinciding with the arrival of Deacon St. John on PC, the biker also decided to walk through Sony consoles.
+Jade’s Ascension reappears for the second month in a row, along with an Oddworld that delighted the platformers.
+The average valuation of the games in Metacritic is 69.7 points.
+The total value of the games for the month is 169.96 euros.

 May titles

-Recover your spirits Games With Gold, with an always excellent LEGO Batman and a strong commitment to strategy in Tropico 4.
-The average rating for games in Metacritic is 76.25 points.
-The total value of the games of the month is 79.96 euros.
+Survival is the leitmotif of May.
+Whether in war, on the road or on some island lost from the hand of God.
+The average valuation of the games in Metacritic is 73.3 points.
+The total value of the games for the month is 109.96 euros.

 June titles

-Here the fighting genre takes the cake in the middle of the year, with the outstanding Injustice leading the way.
-However, it is difficult to find companions to match.
-The average valuation of the games in Metacritic is 71.25 points.
-The total value of the games for the month is 89.46 euros.
+Notable month, with another exclusive premiere for PS5 users as Operation Tango.
+The fighting also hit hard and we can never say no to a good helping of spaceships.
+The average valuation of the games in Metacritic is 76.3 points.
+The total value of the games of the month is 56.98 euros.

 July titles